vegapnk/RJW-Genes/README.md

 - Some Traits, Cumflation Immunity, Elasticity
 - Cum-Amount Changes, Transfer Nutrition
 - Mech Breeding / Insect Breeding Support
+- Human-Animal Gene Inheritance merged from [Shabakur](https://github.com/Shabakur/RJW_Animal_Gene_Inheritance)

 See [planned things](TODOS.md) and feel free to contribute.
+With the Human-Animal-Gene Inheritance we have a lot of XML that you can contribute!
+We have a [template](./Common/Defs/RaceGeneDefs/RaceGeneDefs_template.xml) and you can add animals and/or genes from mods there.

 ## Bugs?